White Africans of European ancestry: Namibia

-In the mid to late 19th century and beforehand, South African trekboers found their way into Namibia (then South-West Africa) during separate quests to escape British rule at home.
+In the mid to late 19th century and beforehand, South African trekboers found their way into Namibia (then South-West Africa) and established colonies.
 A significant number even penetrated as far north as Angola during the Dorsland Trek.
-Others established an independent republic at Upingtonia in 1885, although this proved to be short-lived.

 The South-West became a German colony during the late 19th century, and with the onset of the First World War a number of local Boers volunteered to serve with the imperial authorities against invading Allied troops.
 After that conflict left the territory under South African occupation, thousands of fresh Afrikaner migrants poured into the region to occupy available plots of prime stock-farming land and exploit untapped resources.
 Their government further encouraged new colonists by offering easy loans, necessary infrastructure, and more expropriated land to white newcomers.
 This policy was generally considered a success, as South-West Africa's white population more than doubled between 1913 and 1936.

 Current estimates for the Afrikaner population in Namibia range from 60,000 to 120,000; they continue to make up the majority of the country's white citizens.
 45% of the best ranging and agricultural land is presently owned by Namibians of European background, mostly Afrikaner ranchers.